tugsisilo/GPDS_TC2/_build/html/_sources/markdown/lesson_1_6.md

 :::

 ### Practice 6
-To see if you download it correctly, try to list the contents of your folder now using **ls**.
+To see if you downloaded it correctly, try to list the contents of your folder now using **ls**.
 :::{admonition} Expected output
 ```{figure} ../pictures/lesson_1_6/Practice_6.png
 ```